mandlakmajozi/DataProjects/01. Superstore PowerBI Analysis/README.md

 * Returns data only lists orders that were returned.
 * Merged Returns into Orders to create an “Is Returned” flag.
 * Treated missing rows in Returns as “Not Returned”.
+* Removed the returns column that was merged into the orders table.
 * Disabled loading of the Returns table after integration.

 ## Data Modeling Decisions